cloud-gov/pages-core/README.md

 **Pro tips:**

 In our Docker Compose environment, `app` is the name of the container where the Federalist web application runs.
-You can run any command in the context of the web application by running `docker-compose run app <THE COMMAND>`.
+You can run any command in the context of the web application by running `docker-compose run --rm app <THE COMMAND>`.

 For example:

-- Use `docker-compose run app yarn test` to run local testing on the app.
+- Use `docker-compose run --rm app yarn test` to run local testing on the app.
-- Use `docker-compose run app yarn lint` to check that your local changes meet our linting standards.
+- Use `docker-compose run --rm app yarn lint` to check that your local changes meet our linting standards.

-Similarly you can run any command in the context of the database container `db` by running `docker-compose run db <THE COMMAND>`.
+Similarly you can run any command in the context of the database container `db` by running `docker-compose run --rm db <THE COMMAND>`.

 Note that when using `docker-compose run`, the docker network will not be exposed to your local machine.
-If you do need the network available, run `docker-compose run --service-ports app <THE COMMAND>`.
+If you do need the network available, run `docker-compose run --rm --service-ports app <THE COMMAND>`.

 The `db` container is exposed on port `5433` of your host computer to make it easier to run commands on.
 For instance, you can open a `psql` session to it by running `psql -h localhost -p 5433 -d federalist -U postgres`.